What is Bounce Protection?

 How does Bounce Protection work?

 As long as you maintain your account in “good standing”, Texas Bank may approve your overdrafts within your current available Bounce Protection limit as a non-contractual courtesy.
 For Bounce Protection consideration, your account is in good standing if you (1) make sufficient deposits to bring your account to a positive end-of-day balance at least once every 30 calendar days (including the payment of all bank fees and charges); (2) avoid excessive overdrafts suggesting the use of Bounce Protection as a continuing line of credit, and (3) there are no legal orders, levies or liens against your account.
-Please note that the amount of the overdraft plus our overdraft fee, currently $25 for each item paid, will be deducted from your overdraft limit.
-If the item is returned, the returned item fee, currently $25, will be deducted from your account.
+Please note that the amount of the overdraft plus our overdraft fee, currently $30 for each item paid, will be deducted from your overdraft limit.
+If the item is returned, the returned item fee, currently $30, will be deducted from your account.
 No interest will be charged on the overdraft balance.
+Please refer to the customer overdraft policy for additional details.

-How do I know when I use the overdraft limit?
+How do I know when I use the Bounce Protection limit?

 You will receive an overdraft notice in the mail each time items are paid, including fees.
 You will need to subtract the total fees when balancing your checkbook.